Plumsail/documents-docs/source/flow/how-tos/documents/convert-doc-to-docx-xls-to-xlsx-ppt-to-pptx.rst

 |saving_ppt|

 Now you know how to use `Plumsail Documents`_ to convert DOC to DOCX, XLS to XLSX, PPT to PPTX.
 If you haven’t tried it yet, feel free to press `Start trial`_ and see `the documentation`_ for details.
-You will find a lot of useful `Microsoft Flow examples`_ which will help you to automate your operational processes.
+You will find a lot of useful `Power Automate (Microsoft Flow) examples`_ which will help you to automate your operational processes.
 It is quite easy to get started.